stacks-network/docs/src/pages/write-smart-contracts/hello-world-tutorial.md

 }
 ```

--> You can also review the transaction status and details using the [Explorer](https://testnet-explorer.blockstack.org/)
+-> You can also review the transaction status and details using the [Stacks Explorer](https://explorer.stacks.co/)

 You need to wait up to a minute for the transaction to complete.
 Type the following in your terminal to see the balance: